 You can also use websites like Leafwire (a social networking site for cannabis industry professionals) and LeafLink (a digital marketplace for cannabis brands, distributors, and retailers) to connect with different license holders, build relationships, and vet supply chain partners.

-In addition to using the Cannabiz Media License Database to verify license information and identify license holder employees, you should conduct online research to learn as much as you can about companies you’re considering for your supply chain.
+In addition to using the Cannabiz Media License Database to verify license information and identify license holders and their employees, you should conduct online research to learn as much as you can about companies you’re considering for your supply chain.

 Key Takeaways to Find the Right Cannabis License Holders to Strengthen Your Supply Chain